Returning home Apply for assisted return

 Film about assisted return - Life in Norway

-This film is about a family who finds out that not everything in Norway turned how they expected it to.
+This film is about a family who finds out that not everything in Norway turns out how they expected.

 Amharic (external website, opens in new window)